About Daily Messages

 - You may send two messages per event or announcement to the student edition if desired.

-- Commercial messages, lost and found notices, fundraising efforts, or messages about the sale of goods or services will not be accepted.
+- Commercial messages, lost and found notices, fundraising efforts, messages about the sale of goods or services, or messages promoting or recruiting for outside organizations will not be accepted.

 - In order to control the volume of surveys on campus, messages about other surveys that do not meet the above research requirements will not be accepted.